 The rankings — which are based on editor feedback, expert opinions and reader votes — encompass parks both expected and surprising, with some notable places missing from the final cut.
 (The most popular park in the country, Great Smoky Mountains, is nowhere to be found.)

 Read on to see if your favorite spots made the list.
-Then take notes so you can start planning your next trip to a national park ASAP.
+Then, start planning your next trip to a national park ASAP.

 *All visitor counts reflect the most current official NPS figures

 If you love the smell of evergreens and fresh mountain air, then you won’t ever want to leave Rocky Mountain National Park after you arrive.
 (As U.S. News puts it, “even the most jaded report feelings of awe and wonder after a day or two of breathing in that refreshing mountain air.”)